 Employees may request and use compensatory leave time off in the same manner as other leave requests.
 However, compensatory time must be exhausted before any other type of paid leave can be used.
 Employees will be permitted to use such time off within a “reasonable period” if use of the compensatory time off does not “unduly disrupt” the operations of the department.
 Department Heads will be responsible for administering the compensatory policy by allowing employees to take accrued compensatory time in a timely manner so that compensatory time will not accrue to excessive levels.
 The Department Head shall require employee to use compensatory time for any absence.
 All compensatory time shall be marked as such on official timesheets, both when it is earned and when it is taken.
 The employee will be responsible for providing an accurate accounting of compensatory time earned and taken, and the Department Head, or their designee, will sign off on all timesheets with compensatory time entries.

-2. ARTICLE IV.
+Section 2.
+ARTICLE IV.
 THE PAY PLAN – Section 16.
-Weekend and Holiday Pay for Water Superintendent and Assistant Water Superintendent of the Personnel Policy is amended as follows:
+Weekend, Holiday and Incentive Pay for Certain Employees in the Water Department of the Personnel Policy is amended as follows:

 The Water Superintendent and Assistant Water Superintendent shall receive additional compensation for operating the water plant on weekends.
 The additional compensation shall be determined annually by the Board of Commissioners.
 The Water Superintendent and Assistant Water Superintendent shall receive one-half of the rates paid during normal weekend duty for work they performed on any day observed as paid holidays by the county.

+Water Department Plant Operators at the Reverse Osmosis Plant will receive incentive pay in the event there is a holiday during the work week and the plant operator is required to work time beyond the normal work week in addition to their other regular hours for that week.
+The incentive pay shall be paid at one and one-half times the hours worked beyond the normal work week schedule.
+(For example, if the work week includes an eight (8) hour holiday and the plant operator is required to work a ten (10) hour shift on a Saturday the plant operator is entitled to ten (10) hours of incentive pay.
+This incentive pay is not applicable if the plant operator uses vacation or sick leave during the work week, or otherwise does not work some of their regularly scheduled hours that week beyond those hours given for the holiday).

 These amendments are effective upon adoption.